PDC-support/pdc-intro/PITCHME.md

 # extract files
 tar -xaf archive_name.tar.gz -C /path/to/directory
 ```

+* *tar* is the standard tool to save many files or directories into a single archive file_example
+* Archive files may have extensions .tar, .tar.gz etc depending on compression used.
 * f is for filename
 * a selects compression based on suffix
 * With no compression, files are simply packed
 * r will append files to end of archive
 * t will list archive
 * Individual files can be compressed directly with e.g. gzip. (gzip file, gunzip file.gz)

 ---